 Code: The Faculty Code of the CWU Faculty Senate

+AAUP: American Association of University Professors ADCO: Academic Department Chairs’ Organization PBAC: President’s Budget Advisory Council AAC&U: American Association of Colleges & Universities GEC: General Education Committee CWUP: Central Washington University Policy CWUR: Central Washington University Procedure

 DISCLAIMER

 The title of this document is the Faculty Code (hereinafter referred to as the “Code”).
-The provisions of this document may not conflict with the actions of the BOT or the CBA.
+The provisions of this document may not conflict with the actions of the Board of Trustees (BOT) or the Collective Bargaining Agreement (CBA).
 The collective bargaining process addresses mandatory subjects of bargaining and other aspects of the terms and conditions of employment that the parties agree to bargain.

 PREFACE